Balanced Scorecard Consultancy, Training & Implementation

 If the data that is required to populate the KPI exists, we then decide on how to input the data.
 For example, do we input the data manually or take an automated import from the respective source system?
 Should the data not exist in the appropriate format, we must then define a process for creation / manipulation etc.

-When the scorecards have been developed, implemented and deployed using the balanced scored software, the web based portal provides a highly visual view of performance across the organisation.
-Depending on the nature of the model(s) created, this may provide senior management with a comprehensive insight into the strategically aligned performance of each division across the globe, in line with corporate strategy; or it could perhaps provide key operational data to divisional management and their respective teams on how well their particular division is doing in relation to their own objectives and targets.
+When the scorecards have been developed by the consultants, implemented and deployed using the balanced scored software, the web based portal provides a highly visual view of performance across the organisation.
+Depending on the nature of the model(s) created, this may provide senior management with a comprehensive insight into the strategically aligned performance of each division across the globe, in line with corporate strategy; or it could perhaps provide key operational data to divisional management and their respective teams on how well their respective division is doing in relation to their own objectives and targets.

 Providing the facility to allow employees to fully understand and engage in the strategy will boost employee commitment and ensure that everyone in the organisation is pulling in the same direction.
 When employees understand that their individual objectives form part of the corporate strategy, through a process of strategic alignment, it encourages and drives personal achievement.